 The Give Blood NHS #MissingType campaign had a huge impact when it ran last year, so we’re thrilled to see it dominating our newsfeeds this week.
-And in support of great work for a great campaign, we’ll be losing our As, Bs and Os from our homepage.

 You can see the full supporting video ad below.

 The campaign is running across 21 countries and with prominent brands such as Microsoft, Boots and even the Mayor of London showing their support, it’s working by spreading awareness far and wide.

 — L nd n G v (@LDN_gov) August 16, 2016

 Charity marketing is a subject we care very much about at JJ and working across a number of charities ourselves, we understand the difficulties that come with getting people to really listen to what you have, and need, to say.